 Finally, there are various questions you should ask yourself on how to clean a deck before staining.
 Some of them are: See Also: pressure-treated wood deck sealer.

 There are numerous deck cleaners in the shops.
 Many contain one of the four chemicals below as the major ingredient.
 Each of them is effective for diverse stain types.

 - Hypochlorite Soda – It’s ideal in getting rid of mold but not efficient on grime or other stains.
 Rinse the deck completely after using this chemical as it may eat the wood, causing it to fuzz and gray prematurely.

 - Percarbonate Soda – It’s good in getting rid of grime, mold, and wood that has undergone weathering.

 - Oxalic Acid – Efficient at eradicating iron stains and brown-black tannins that commonly occur on cedar and redwood decks.
 However, it’s not effective on mold.

 - Sodium Hydroxide – It’s the primary ingredient in many finish lifters.
-Don’t leave it on the deck for long as it may eat the wood away.
+Please don’t leave it on the deck for long as it may eat the wood away.

 How Long Should You Wait For A Deck To Dry Before Staining?

 Usually, 48 hours is enough for a freshly washed deck.
 However, this also requires ideal drying conditions, like a sun-facing deck.
-If your deck is on the side of the shadow where there’s little or no light, you have to wait for 3 days before you can apply any stain.
+If your deck is on the shadow side where there’s little or no light, you have to wait for 3 days before you can apply any stain.

-Cleaning the deck is as crucial as washing your clothes, car or your dog.
+Cleaning the deck is as crucial as washing your clothes, car, or your dog.
 Follow the steps above on how to clean a deck before staining.
-It’s extremely important to remove impurities that can damage wood and cause decay.
+It’s essential to remove impurities that can damage wood and cause decay.